kichikuou/xsystem35-sdl2/android/README.md

 [Kichikuou on Web](http://kichikuou.github.io/web/).

 ### Miscellaneous
+- To simulate a right-click, tap the black bars on either the left or right, or top or bottom of the screen.
 - You can export or import save files via the game list's option menu.
 - To uninstall a game, long-tap its title in the game list.